SUPERMARKET EMPLOYEES EQUAL PAY CLAIM

 What Is Your Entitlement

 You are entitled claim back the difference in wages between your rate and their rate going back as far as 2014.
-With 5 years being the statute of limitation in Scotland.
+With 5 years being the statute of limitation in the UK for employment related claims.

 How To Make A Claim